 There is a vast photographic archive, much of which can be searched on computer.
 Transcriptions of St Michael’s parish records are also searchable.

-Enquiries are welcome and help is available.
-Visit our archive groups website to find information not only on Galleywood war casualties but also brief items of local history to illustrate the contents of our archives.
-The site also gives information about talks and other events of interest at the centre
+Enquiries are welcome and help is available on open days, to assist in finding information not only on Galleywood war casualties but also brief items of local history, to illustrate the contents of our archives.
+To download a programme of displays, click - July-December 2019

 Please note that Walk & Talk events, booked by groups to learn about the Common, are also available to individuals who would like to join these groups.